veyon/docs/user/introduction.rst

 The search bar allows you to filter the computers displayed using computer names or user names as search terms.
 Technically savvy users can even enter regular expressions here to define advanced search filters.

-The |powered-on| (:guilabel:`Only show powered on computers`) button hides all computers that are not powered on, disconnected or not reachable for some other reason.
-This allows simultaneous monitoring of a large number of computers or partially occupied rooms while focusing on the actually active computers.
+The |powered-on| (:guilabel:`Only show powered on computers`) button hides all computers that are not powered on, not connected or not accessible for other reasons.
+This makes it possible to monitor a large number of computers or partially occupied rooms at the same time while concentrating on the computers that are actually switched on.

+The |logged-on-users| (:guilabel:`Only show computers with logged on users`) button hides all computers on which no users are logged in.
+This makes it possible to monitor a large number of computers or partially occupied rooms at the same time while concentrating on the computers actually in use.

 Use the slider to control the size of the computer screens displayed.
 When holding then :kbd:`Ctrl` key, the size can also be changed using the mouse scroll wheel.
 The size is adjusted automatically by clicking the button |zoom-fit-best| (:guilabel:`Adjust optimal size`) to the right of it.